![]() |

-This section provides an overview of the phenomena known as Fresnel Effect or Fresnel Zones.
+This page provides a quick overview of the phenomena known as Fresnel Effect or Fresnel Zones.
 Since Monsieur Fresnel was a French physicist/mathematician drop the 's' when pronouncing his name to show you are real savvy (or should that be 'chic').

 Bad News: If you can see the receiving antenna the wireless link still might not work - this is entirely the fault of M. Fresnel (aided and abetted by a few natural laws).
 If you prefer some action ("to !#? with the theory just gimme the numbers") go direct to our Fresnel Calculator.

 Here goes for a quick explanation of the problem (with suitable apologies for the superficiality).
 Direct radio waves will obviously travel in a straight line from the transmitter (TX) to the receiver (RX).
-But remember there are other waves travelling out inside the signal 'cone' (or circle if the antenna is a omni).
+But there are other waves inside the signal 'cone' (or circle if the antenna is a omni).
 If these other waves don't bump into anything (there are no obstacles) they will just travel off into the night until overcome with exhaustion.
-But if they bump into something (a deflection) they may end up at the RX antenna and if they are out of phase with the straight line signals they will have a phase cancelling effect - they will reduce the power of the arriving signal.
-The magnitude of the phase cancelling effect is a function of the signal strength and how out of phase the signal is (always described in terms of an angle).
+But if they bump into something (a deflection) they may end up at the RX antenna and if they are out of phase with the straight line signals they may have a phase cancelling effect - they will reduce the power of the arriving signal.
+The magnitude of the phase cancelling effect is a function of the signal strength (the longer the distance the waves have travelled the lower the signal strength) and how out of phase (always described in terms of an angle) is the deflected signal.
 See diagram 1 below.

 Diagram 1 - Phase cancelling effects from deflections (bumps)

 Fresnel provided a means to calculate how out of phase the bumps (deflections) between the transmission source (TX) and the receptor (RX) will be.
-Each Fresnel zone is an ellipsoidal ('sausage like' to the rest of us) shape as shown below.
-Deflections (bumps) from obstacles which occur anywhere in zone 1 will create signals that will be 0 to 90o out of phase, in zone 2 they will be 90 to 270o out of phase, in zone 3 they will be 270 to 450o out of phase and so on.
-Even numbered zones are bad'ish (have the maximum phase cancelling effect and odd numbered zones are good'ish (may actually add to the signal power).
-The signal strength (and hence the magnitude of the phase cancelling effect) is strongest in zone 1 and decreases in each successive zone.
-At any point which is d1 distance from the TX source and d2 distance from the receptor (RX) each Fresnel zone has a radius value of r1.
+Each Fresnel zone is an ellipsoidal shape ('sausage like' to the rest of us) as shown below.
+Deflections (bumps) from obstacles which occur anywhere in zone 1 will, if they arrive at the receptor (RX), create signals that will be 0 to 90o out of phase, in zone 2 they will be 90 to 270o out of phase, in zone 3 they will be 270 to 450o out of phase and so on.
+Even numbered zones are bad'ish (they have the maximum phase cancelling effect) and odd numbered zones are good'ish (they may actually add to the signal power).
+The signal strength (and hence the magnitude of the phase cancelling effect) is strongest in zone 1 and decreases in each successive zone simply because wave paths get longer (and signals get weaker) the further they are from the direct line from transmitter (TX) to receptor (RX).
+Because the Fresnel zone is ellipsoidal, at any arbitrary point which is d1 distance from the transmitter (TX) and d2 distance from the receptor (RX) each Fresnel zone has a unique radius value of r1.
+Fresnel's equation allow us to calculate this unique radius (r1) given the value of either d1 or d2.
 See diagram 2.

 Diagram 2 - Fresnel zones